canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 The `Build()` method returns the object the builder builds.

 The `WithX()` methods update one or more properties of the object being built.
 In this name, the `X` refers to the property the method changes.

-These `WithX()` methods return a reference to the builder.
-This way, we can chain many `WithX()` methods one after the other, one for each parameter we want to change.
+These `WithX()` methods return a reference to the builder itself.
+This way, we can chain many `WithX()` methods one after the other.
+One for each parameter we want to change.

 For our example, let's create a `CreditCardBuilder` with three methods: `WithExpirationYear()`, `WithExpirationMonth()` and `Build()`.